National Utility Contractors Association: Initiatives

 NUCA's safety program offers individualized technical assistance from full-time Certified Safety Professionals on a full range of safety issues, including how to establish and implement a successful safety program and remain in compliance with Occupational Safety and Health Administration regulations.
+Training programs, such as NUCA's time-tested Train-the-Trainer and Crew Leader programs, combined with new programs such as the Damage Prevention Train-the-Trainer course and Advanced Crew Leader course for senior personnel, are offered to members and their employees.
 NUCA's Safety Department represents member interests with OSHA regulations, and works closely with other organizations to ensure the best practices in damage prevention.
-Additionally, there is an annual Safety Directors Forum that brings safety professionals together for networking, advice on risk management and discussing safety problems.
+Additionally, there is an annual Safety and Damage Prevention Forum that brings safety professionals together for networking, advice on risk management and discussing safety problems.